 The grounding inductance that can be tolerated decreases with increasing gain and increasing frequency.
-The graph in Figure 3 shows three curves of maximum grounding inductance versus frequency.
+The graph below shows 3 curves of maximum grounding inductance versus frequency.
 The curves are for gain levels of 10dB, 20dB and 30dB.
-They were produced by analysing the effect of grounding inductance on a near ideal amplifier (100dB return losses and 200dB isolation).
+They were produced by analysing the effect of grounding inductance on near ideal amplifiers (100dB return losses and 200dB isolation).
 Simulations were undertaken to determine the level of grounding inductance that would cause the near perfect return loss to degrade to 20dB.